 Deloitte suggest that two beneficiaries of larger facilities West Ham and Liverpool, are “likely [to see] matchday revenue uplifts” with West Ham’s move to the London Stadium seeing an average attendance increase of 60% in the first season and Liverpool’s main stand expansion leading to an average attendance increase of 20%.

 As well as opening new revenue streams and leaving more money to be spent on players, as outlined in our previous blog posts improving facilities can have other benefits including presenting a better shop front, to improving space utilisation and engaging the local community.
 FFPR also allows clubs to put more funding into their training facilities, which is a crucial part of developing its talent for the future and making the club a more attractive prospect for young talent.

 If you are embarking on a major development project, we know how important it is for you to think ahead, anticipate pitfalls and find practical solutions.
 Mills & Reeve have a team of more than 114 real estate lawyers all around the UK with a wealth of experience in major real estate development, finance, construction and planning.
-Please see our Sports Facilities flyer for more details of our experience and project highlights.
 If you require any assistance in this area, please do not hesitate to contact Chris Pike or Mark Hovell.

 Every piece of content we create is correct on the date it’s published but please don’t rely on it as legal advice.
 If you’d like to speak to us about your own legal requirements, please contact one of our expert lawyers.